-Whether at sea or on land in oil fields, security officers act as a visible deterrent to crime and client rule infractions; detect suspicious activities and watch for criminal acts or client rule infractions at or near assigned post which may be a threat to the property, clients, guests or employees at the site.
+Whether at sea or on land in oil fields, security officers act as a visible deterrent to crime and client rule infractions; detect suspicious activities, and watch for criminal acts or client rule infractions at or near assigned posts that may be a threat to the property, clients, guests or employees at the site.

-Operations specialists (OS) perform a central role in the execution of nearly all Coast Guard operations as the eyes, ears and voice of the Coast Guard for the maritime community.
+Operations specialists (OS) perform a central role in the execution of nearly all Coast Guard operations as the eyes, ears, and voice of the Coast Guard for the maritime community.
 OSs perform functions ranging from search and rescue or law enforcement case execution, to combat information center operations or intelligence gathering.
-OSs operate the most advanced tactical computer systems the Coast Guard has, to include satellite communications, global positions navigation, electronic charting, shipboard navigation systems, and real-time target acquisition tracking and identification systems.
+OSs operate the most advanced tactical computer systems the Coast Guard has, including satellite communications, global positions navigation, electronic charting, shipboard navigation systems, and real-time target acquisition tracking and identification systems.

 Salary: Enlisted men and women begin at $1,416 a month; commissioned officers begin at $2,905 a month.

 You’ll have the creative direction to influence and directly contribute to the overall security of an organization.
-The position usually reports at a very high level, and gets to see and influence the big picture.
-You work with physical security, IT, the businesses, even the FBI and other law enforcement agencies.
+The position usually reports at a very high level and gets to see and influence the big picture.
+You work with physical security, IT, businesses, and even the FBI and other law enforcement agencies.